willsmithDB/llm-evaluation-mlflow/README.md

 - Evaluate the chain using mlflow evaluate.
 -----------
 ##### Custom-Model-Langchain-MLflow-Text-QA
+- Pull meta-llama/Meta-Llama-3-8B-Instruct from Huggingface and log the model using mlflow.
+- Deploy the model to a Databricks Model Serving endpoint for us in our RAG chain.

+- Construct a RAG chain using Langchain and our Custom Model Endpoint.
+    - Llama-3-8b-Instruct
+    - Databricks-BGE-Large
+- Use Databricks Foundation Model APIs for LLM-as-a-judge
+    - Llama-3-8b-Instruct [Custom]
+    - DBRX
+    - Llama-3-70b-Instruct
+- Evaluate the chain using mlflow evaluate.
 -----------
 ##### External-Models-OpenAI-Langchain-MLflow-Text-QA
 - Construct a RAG chain using Langchain and Azure OpenAI models.